ssenart/home-assistant-gazpar/README.md

   scan_interval: '08:00:00'
 ```

+Do not use special characters in your password.

 Ensure that tmpdir already exists before starting HA.
-It is used to store the downloaded files from GrDF.
+It is used to store the downloaded Excel files from GrDF.

 Restart your HA application.
 In HA development panel, you should see the new Gazpar entity 'sensor.gazpar' with its corresponding attributes: